Triceps · Isolation movement

 Common mistakes

-- •Flaring the elbows out wide on the descent.
+- •Flaring the elbows out to the sides instead of keeping the upper arms fixed.

 Variations & alternatives